What is stevia: benefit or harm? Stevia sweetener - beneficial properties and uses.

 • dermatitis

-There are no contraindications for use, but it is recommended to carefully monitor the body.
-There may be individual allergic reactions or intolerance.
+No contraindications for use have been found, but it is recommended to carefully monitor the body.
+There may be individual allergic reactions or intolerances.

 Herb and its uses

-Often it is used in cosmetology.
-Thanks to their useful qualities it helps to slow down the aging process, make the skin velvety, supple and elastic, relieve irritation and skin inflammation.
+It is often used in cosmetology.
+Thanks to your useful qualities it helps slow down the aging process, make the skin velvety, firm and elastic, relieve irritation and skin inflammation.

-Due to its medicinal properties, it is often used in traditional medicine.
+Because of its medicinal properties, it is often used in folk medicine.

-Since the grass has a sickly sweet taste and at the same time has no calories at all, the leaves are used for food even when losing weight.
-These people can also afford this sweetener, because it helps to normalize metabolism, stimulates intestinal motility, and strengthens the body.
+Since the herb has a sickly sweet taste and has no calories at all, the leaves are used as food even when losing weight.
+These people can also afford this sweetener, because it helps normalize metabolism, stimulates intestinal motor function, and strengthens the body.

 How to use stevia